 You should continue to use and drink water from your tap as usual, as COVID-19 is not present in drinking water supplies.
 The City of Georgetown uses disinfection processes that provide protection effective in removing and/or inactivating viruses.

 Even as the City closes public facilities, we will continue our water treatment processes to provide safe and reliable water.

 Texas Disposal Systems (TDS) continues to operate normally.
 The transfer station located on Walden Drive remains open to the public.
-TDS staff are collecting landfill trash, recycling, brushy, and bulky on normal schedules.
+TDS staff are collecting landfill trash, recycling, brushy, and bulky on normal schedules with the following changes:

-In order to reduce our employees’ potential exposure to bacteria, we need to limit the amount of contact employees have with trash and recycling materials.
-We are asking residents bag all landfill trash and to keep recycled materials loose.
-We appreciate your cooperation.
+- In order to reduce employees’ potential exposure to bacteria, please bag all landfill trash and to keep recycled materials loose.

-If you have someone in your household who is sick with flu-like symptoms or those similar to Covid-19, please bag and place all discarded materials into landfill trash.
+- If you, or someone in your household is sick with flu-like symptoms or those similar to Covid-19, please bag and place all discarded materials into landfill trash.
 Do not recycle until everyone in the household has recovered.